SpellholdStudios/1pp/README.md

   - Commented code as much as possible.
   - Replaced `GAME_IS` conditions with variables checks to speed up install time.
   - TODO Installation options have been moved into *1pp-config-default.ini* file.
 If you want to modify them, please read this <a href="#config">chapter</a>.
-  - Split huge [400] Core updates and item patches component into smaller ones for more comfortable readability and maintenance (checking 2500 or 3000 lines is easier when you search a glitch or a bug in more than 16000 lines of code!). :wink:
   - Integrated all BWP Fixpack fixes (thanks Lollorian, The Imp and others!).
+  - Split huge [400] "*Core updates and item patches*" component into smaller ones for more comfortable readability and maintenance (checking 2500 or 3000 lines is easier when you search a glitch or a bug in more than 16000 lines of code!). :wink:
   - Added BG2 Fixpack and ToBEx compatibility.
   - TODO Added partial <a href="https://www.gibberlings3.net/files/file/969-item-revisions/">Item Revisions</a>, <a href="https://www.gibberlings3.net/files/file/970-spell-revisions/">Spell Revisions</a> and <a href="https://www.gibberlings3.net/files/file/948-iwdification/">IWDification</a> compatibility in a rather soft way: As SR, IR and IWDification are still beta versions, I gave up trying to write a plain compatibility with them.
 It would be certainly obsolete in a few months, therefore a waste of time. :wink:
   - Added and/or improved 1PP crossmods compatibility (BG1 NPC Project, Bolsa, Improved HaerDalis Swords, Rolles, Ruad, Song and Silence, Stuff of the Magi, The Unusual Oddities Shop).
   - Fixed typos and misspellings preventing a few items to be patched (or patching wrong ones...).
   - Coding simplification:
     - Replaced macros with functions whenever possible.
-    - Copied entire folders instead of infinite lines of code (`COPY ~1pp/folder/file.ext~ ~override~` or `ACTION_FOR_EACH file IN list BEGIN COPY ~1pp/folder/file.ext~ ~override~ END`).
+    - Copied entire folders instead of infinite lines of code.
     - Grouped actions or patches with `ACTION_FOR_EACH` and `PATCH_FOR_EACH` whenever possible.
-    - Used new and more efficient WeiDU functions (not released when Erephine wrote this mod) and Gwendolyne's patch functions to optimize the coding (e.g. `ADD_ITEM_EQEFFECT`, `ALTER_EFFECT` and `ALTER_ITEM_HEADER` replaced so many lines of codes!).
+    - Used new and more efficient WeiDU functions (not released when Erephine wrote this mod) and Gwendolyne's patch functions to optimize the coding (e.g. `ADD_ITEM_EQEFFECT`, `ALTER_EFFECT` and `ALTER_ITEM_HEADER` replace so many lines of codes!).
     - Avoided copying and overwriting the same files again and again...
-  - Updated all readme files (1pp now supports translated readmes).
+  - Re-formated and updated all readme files (1pp now supports translated readmes).
   - Added French translation (Gwendolyne).
   - Traification.
 Feel free to provide me with translations.
 I will include them as soon as possible.
   - TODO Removed unused files.